Transforming Hearts Through Healthcare

 I was trying to save a baby in one room and abort a baby of the same gestational age in the next room at a hospital in Norfolk, Virginia when things didn’t go as planned.
 I called the NICU to resuscitate the baby we intended to abort who was born alive and weighed just over a pound.
 The neonatologist sternly told me to stop treating her patients like tumors and reminded me I have two patients to care for.

 Her words struck me to my core.
 I wondered if I had been practicing a double standard in medicine.

 After an incredible spiritual experience and returning to my Catholic faith, I decided to leave abortions, birth control, and IVF behind for good.
 I knew I was called to practice-life affirming medicine and start Tepeyac OB/GYN and Divine Mercy Care.
 I grew dedicated to practicing an approach to reproductive medicine that respects female fertility, honors the dignity of unborn children, and offers care to patients regardless of their financial situation.

 I wrote my story down so that others might know the same joy that I’ve found in Christ and in practicing life-affirming medicine.
 I want others to know that they are not beyond the Lord’s mercy and there is healing after abortion and regret.
 I want medical students to know that they can do what I did and walk away from the medical status quo.

 I pray that my story blesses you in a small way.
-You can order your copy from Ignatius Press here and pre-order on Amazon.
+You can order your copy from Ignatius Press here.

 Tepeyac was my third OB/GYN office,” notes Elise, as she describes her journey to discovering life-affirming medicine.
 “The first GYN I visited asked me what birth control method I was going to use.
 When I mentioned I would use NFP, she asked, ‘What’s that?’
 When I...